Graduate Professional Counselor (LGPC)

 A licensed graduate professional counselor may practice graduate professional counseling for 2 years under the supervision of an approved supervisor while fulfilling the 2 years post graduate supervised clinical experience.
 The following persons are approved by the Board to supervise a LGPC.
 License Clinical Professional Counselor (LCPC), Licensed Clinical Social Work (LCSW), Licensed Psych Nurse, Licensed Clinical marriage Family Therapists (LCM), a Licensed Psychiatrist or a licensed Psychologist.

-RENEWAL FOR LGPC
+EXTENSION FOR LGPC

 4201 Patterson Avenue, Baltimore, MD 21215